GII/emdb_cognitive_nodes_gii/docs/source/index.md

 # e-MDB Cognitive Nodes implemented by the GII

 This [repository](https://github.com/pillar-robots/emdb_cognitive_nodes_gii) contains the packages that implement the reference cognitive nodes of the software implementation of the e-MDB cognitive architecture developed under the [PILLAR Robots project](https://pillar-robots.eu/).
-It includes implementations for Perceptions, P-Nodes, Goals, World Models, Utility Models, C-Nodes, Needs, Drives, and Policies, although some of them are barebones at the moment.

 There are two ROS 2 packages in this repository:

 - **cognitive_nodes:** Implementations of the cognitive nodes.
 - **cognitive_nodes_interfaces:** Services and messages definitions.

-We can find two sections in this documentation:
+We can find five sections in this documentation:

 - [Concepts:](concepts/concepts.md) Theorical concepts about the cognitive nodes into the cognitive architecture.
+- [Intrinsic Motivations:](concepts/intrinsic_motivations.md) Theorical explanation of the intrinsic motivations implemented in the cognitive architecture.
-- [API documentation:](cognitive_nodes/api_documentation.rst) API of the cognitive nodes implemented by the GII.
+- [Cognitive Nodes API documentation:](cognitive_nodes/cn_api_documentation.rst) API of the cognitive nodes implemented by the GII.
+- [Intrinsic Motivations API documentation:](cognitive_nodes/im_api_documentation.rst) API of the intrinsic motivations implemented by the GII.
+- [Auxiliary Scripts API documentation:](cognitive_nodes/as_api_documentation.rst) API of the auxiliary scripts used in the cognitive nodes.

 ```{toctree}
 :caption: e-MDB Cognitive Nodes